-Note: Last time Jay chose a medium mystery.
+Note: Last time Woodard chose an easy mystery.

 You’re free to ask anything, (please keep it to one question a post for simplicity’s sake,) but Jurd can only answer your questions with: